Police: Suspects in N. Korean death coated hands with poison

 Police are looking for another seven North Korean suspects in connection with the attack, including the two announced Wednesday.
 The embassy official and the airline employee are among three North Koreans believed to remain at large in Malaysia.

-The four other North Koreans are believed to have fled Kuala Lumpur shortly after the attack.
-Khalid said authorities believe they are back in Pyongyang, and that they are the ones who provided the toxin.
+The four other are believed to have fled Kuala Lumpur shortly after the attack.
+Khalid said authorities believe they are back in Pyongyang, and that they provided the toxin.

 "That's why we asked the North Korean Embassy to trace them and hand them over to us."
 He said, though, that Malaysian authorities had received no help so far from North Korea.

-Identifying a specific poison can be challenging, especially if a minute amount was used and it did not penetrate fat cells in the victim's tissue.
-If the toxin only entered the bloodstream, it could leave the body very quickly.
-And even if a substance is found, it would need to match the symptoms Kim Jong Nam experienced before death.
-The more unique the poison is, the harder it is to find.
-Highly sophisticated facilities, such as in Japan or at the FBI's crime lab in the U.S., are among those that may be needed to discover unusual toxic substances.

-The case has perplexed leading forensic toxicologists who study murder by poison.
-They say the airport attack is one of the most bizarre cases in the books, and question how the two women could walk away unscathed after deploying such a deadly agent.
+Identifying specific poisons can be difficult, especially if a tiny amount was used.
+The case has perplexed leading forensic toxicologists who study murder by poison, and question how the two women could walk away unscathed after using such a deadly agent.

 Khalid noted the two women "were warned to take precautions," and said security camera footage showed them quickly walking to restrooms after the attack to wash their hands.